stefanprodan/flux-local-dev/README.md

 Access the demo application on [http://podinfo.flux.local](http://ui.flux.local/).

+### Teardown

-Teardown the whole environment with:
+Delete the registry and the Kubernetes custer with:

 ```shell
 make down